redhat-et/llm-agents/rag/README.md

 # Steps to create the RAG tool

 This readme file documents two steps:
-1) Deploy a standalone milvus container and initiate it with company documents
+1) Deploy a standalone Milvus vector database and populate it with sample documents that can be found in the `rag/docs` folder
 2) Deploy a RAG API service that can be used as a tool by the Agent

 ## 1. [Milvus](https://milvus.io/docs/) Deployment and [pymilvus](https://pymilvus.readthedocs.io/) SDK Usage